kincaidandrew/PHP-Login-DB/AK README .md

   I Have included extra funtionality

-  1. create and connect a database - including adding default admin user on DB creation
+  1. create and connect a database - including adding default admin user on DB creation (admin,admin)
   2. Option for user to register a newe username and password
   3. If user logs on as admin they can see extra Administration pages
       - Admin can view a list of users
-      - Admin can select user to edit - (this fuctionality is not completed due to time restarints )
+      - Admin can select user to edit - (this fuctionality is not completed due to time restarints ) Note **I developed Web app using mozilla firefox - which give the best example, I have teste

 # PHP-Login